Kr3jzolPL/Heating_Shell_for_Box_turtle/README.md

 | JST PH 2.0 4 Pin | 1       | For connecting the BME sensor                                                                 |
 | Microfit 4 pin | 2       | 18 AWG minimum for that config for power and can                    |

-If using my inserts for power and canbus
+If using inserts for power and canbus

 | Name                    | Quantity | Remarks                                                                                  |
 |-------------------------|:----------:|------------------------------------------------------------------------------------------|